Psy-Fer/buttery-eel/README.md

 buttery-eel -g /path/to/ont-guppy/bin/ --config dna_r10.4.1_e8.2_400bps_hac_prom.cfg --device cuda:all -i reads.blow5 -o reads.reads.fastq --port 5000 --use_tcp  # and any other parameters
 ```

+furthermore, if you are using the latest version, and are using dorado-server backend, then simply set the port argumnet to `--port auto` and it will automatically find a free port for you.

 # Usage

 ```